 Kristin holds a B.A. in social science from Miami University (OH) and an M.A. in Political Science from the University of Arizona.
 She likes bikes – and chocolate.
 Ask her about The Tomorrow Project.
 Contact Kristin

-Marianne Chen is an Associate with evaluation experience in public health, place-based initiatives, and K-12 education.
+Marianne Cuellar is an Associate with evaluation experience in public health, place-based initiatives, and K-12 education.
 At SPR, she focuses on philanthropy, equity and youth projects.
-Ms. Chen is passionate about applying public health and social welfare frameworks to the research and evaluation field.
+Mrs. Cuellar is passionate about applying public health and social welfare frameworks to the research and evaluation field.
 Prior to joining SPR, she managed the data collection and analysis needs of over 80 Expanded Learning sites at the Youth Policy Institute.
 She has also worked at a large human services organization based in Los Angeles in their Research and Evaluation Unit, where she facilitated the development of a community-based participatory research project and evaluated a leadership program that aimed to better support Asian American women in leadership roles across the United States.
-Ms. Chen received dual Masters in Public Health and Social Welfare from the University of California, Los Angeles and a B.A in Psychology from the University of California, San Diego.
+Mrs. Cuellar received dual Masters in Public Health and Social Welfare from the University of California, Los Angeles and a B.A in Psychology from the University of California, San Diego.
 Contact Marianne